MahsaNafei/Data-Visualization-Challenge/README.md

 #### Duplicate Data Handling:

--Duplicate data for the mouse ID "g989" is identified and stored in a separate DataFrame named duplicate_g989.
+- Duplicate data for the mouse ID "g989" is identified and stored in a separate DataFrame named duplicate_g989.
 This allows for further examination or validation of the duplicated data.

 #### Data Cleaning: